aaronjorbin/wcphilly2012/readme.md

 *   # If you don't have a build script, you're doing_it_wrong()&trade;

-*   # Build Scripts are great, you should binders filled with them
+*   # Build Scripts are great, you should have binders filled with them

 *   # SVG & Canvas to png